autoplot/documentation/javadoc/org/autoplot/renderer/ContourStylePanel.md

+# org.autoplot.renderer.ContourStylePanel

-# org.autoplot.renderer.ContourStylePanelGUI for controlling a ContoursRenderer.
+GUI for controlling a ContoursRenderer.

-ContourStylePanel( )
+# ContourStylePanel( )
 Creates new form ContourStylePanel

 ***